cataclysmbnteam/Cataclysm-BN/docs/en/mod/json/guides/map/mapgen.md

----
-title: Guide for basic mapgen
+# Guide for basic mapgen
----

 This guide will cover the basics of mapgen, which files you need to edit, the tags in each file and the differences in creating specials or regular city buildings.